brsloan/url-shortener/README.md

 Wow!
 It forwards you to the saved URL!
 LIKE MAGIC!

-Uses Node, Express, and MongoDb.
+Uses Node.js, Express, and MongoDB/Mongoose.